-Emirates is a newer Chase Ultimate Rewards transfer partner that rewards enthusiasts are excited about.
 While Emirates is popular for its flights within the Middle East, you can also use this airline and its partners to fly from major U.S. cities like Chicago and New York to Europe, Africa, Australia and many other destinations worldwide.

 Also note that Iberia Plus has peak and off-peak dates, with off-peak dates offering exceptionally better value for rewards.
 For example, you’ll stretch your Avios further during most of October or November versus the rest of the year.

 JetBlue is another transfer partner that can offer exceptional value, although this airline only flies to select destinations within the U.S., the Caribbean and Central and South America, plus London, England and Vancouver, British Columbia.

 There is no specific award chart, but it’s not uncommon to see award flights to destinations in the Caribbean for as little as 15,000 miles one way.
 While values can vary, JetBlue TrueBlue miles are typically worth 1.3 cents each.

 Singapore Airlines KrisFlyer

 Singapore Airlines KrisFlyer miles are worth around 1.3 cents each, although values vary.
 Flight awards typically start at 15,000 KrisFlyer miles (not including airline taxes and fees).